THE UNIVERSAL NUTRIENT

 - Check with your healthcare provider to make sure you should take an iodine supplement and that there are no contraindications (such as Hashimoto’s Thyroiditis).

 - Can be taken at the same time as other products and with food.

-LUGOL'S IODINE PLUS Capsules should be followed with a full glass of water.
+- Lugol's Iodine Plus capsules should be followed with a full glass of water.

 - No need to be refrigerated after opening.

-The above about iodine is provided for educational and informational use only.
-Nothing in it is intended to be a substitute for professional medical advice.
-Please always work with your healthcare provider when taking an iodine supplement and before starting any supplement program.
+DisclaimerThe information provided on this page is for educational and informational purposes only.
+It is not intended to be a substitute for professional medical advice.
+Always work with your healthcare provider before starting any supplement program.